 I do have high hopes for his future hosting duties because each appearance is getting better and better.
 I probably wouldn't even mention his appearances as being flawed if I didn't have such high expectations for a feeling that supposed to trigger a specific internal reaction.

-Despite the fact that I didn't experience the nostalgic vibe I was expecting, I would say that I still had fun watching this episode.
-Now it's time to shut up about my internal expectation and move on to sharing what I saw as I move on to give you...
+Even though I didn't experience the nostalgic vibe I was expecting, I would say that I still had fun watching this episode.
+Now it's time to shut up about my internal expectation and move on to share what I saw as I move on to give you...

 The Wicker Breakdown:

-- The opening sketch is a parody of The State of the Union Address from 1978.
-It sounds like Aykroyd sticks pretty close to Carter's speech with a few joke thrown in but the main humor of the sketch comes from the cut-away shots of the extremely bored congress members who Carter tries to win back by screaming, "Live from New York..."
+The opening sketch is a parody of The State of the Union Address from 1978.
+It sounds like Aykroyd sticks pretty close to Carter's speech with a few jokes thrown in, but the central humor of the sketch comes from the cut-away shots of the extremely bored congress members who Carter tries to win back by screaming, "Live from New York..."

 First, I loved the Coneheads appearance on The Family Feud because it reminds me of the time my family tried out for the show when I was a kid and the crazy answers that are still legendary when it comes to family stories.
 Next, I really liked seeing what Napoleon would do with a B-52 because the reenactment was pretty funny.
 Finally, I was a fan of the Star Maps short because I remember seeing these maps as a kid and being fascinated by potentially having such access.